thuang8/E155_FA22_Final_Project_TH_AW/docs/analogdesign.md

   <img src="../assets/schematics/analog.png" alt="fpgaoverview" width="800" />
 </div>

-The goals of the analog front-end are to provide an antialiasing filter, signal amplification, signal attenuation, signal offset, and time scaling.
+The goals of the analog front end are to provide an antialiasing filter, signal amplification, signal attenuation, signal offset, and time scaling.
 The analog front end contains a main circuit, and a probe.
 The probe is a hand-made shielded cable that elminates magnetic disturbances on the input signal wire.

 The analog circuit contains 5 main stages: the Sallen-Key low-pass filter, the amplifier, the attenuator, the offsetter, and the unity gain buffer.